lngng/moDSTogether/README.md

 *If I, as project owner could decide how certain branches are used and who is allowed to use them, does that change anything?*

 Any advantages, roadblocks, or hesitations in mind are important after considering those questions.
-At this point, whichever path is more appealing to **you**, is correct.
+At this point, whichever path is more appealing to **you** is correct.
 Don't worry about any specific know-how just yet.

 ### How do I know if I'm getting it?